tsjohns9/ai-project-1/README.md

 jupyter notebook
 ```

-Then, run the cells to install the dependencies and see the output for the work.
+Then, open the `main.ipynb` file and run the cells to install the dependencies and see the output for the work.

 ## Analysis